rzommers/MISO/rtd/docs/index.md

 In addition to OpenMPI, it is highly recommended to install gcc, which is a collection of compilers, and cmake, which is a build system generator.
 Alternatives exist for both of these installations, but this guide will use these choices. git and build-essential are mandatory packages, and while build-essential may be installed by default, its presence should be confirmed before proceeding.

 To download these packages, you must be on an administrator account.
+Note that this list includes three Python packages; these are only required if MISO's Python wrapper needs to be built.
 Use the following lines of code in the terminal to download the packages:

 ```
 sudo apt install gcc